Another Perfect Murder

 into the bath tub after he was heavily drunk leading to his drowning.
 During

-post mortem, water was indeed found in his lungs and it was also proved that he
+post-mortem, water was indeed found in his lungs and it also proved that he

 was heavily drunk.
-Discovery of the missing jewelry and Suman's phone in the car also pointed
+Discovery of the missing jewellery in the car also pointed

-ticket as well as a crore from Sujay’s insurance policy along with the
+ticket as well as ten crore's from Sujay’s insurance policy along with the

 ownership of two bungalows.
+My in-laws have already named my son as the inheritor of their farmland.
 It seems after a long-time life has at last been fair

 to me.